 It was right on the main square.
 This was the view from my room:

 There was a restaurant downstairs and breakfast was served there.
-The only downside was that church bells chimed loudly. but I loved it.
+The only downside was that church bells chimed loudly.
+But I loved it.

-You can actually stay in several of these castles, which make a perfect place to break your journey.
+You can also stay in several of these castles, which make a perfect place to break your journey.
 There are plenty of other castle hotels in Germany too.
 Here are some of the best castle hotels in Germany.

 Planning and packing for a cruise down the Rhine River

 Start you trip planning by using my handy Trip Planner.